pip-services/pip-services-docs/content/en/net/sqlserver/connect/sqlserver_connection.md

 Important points

-- By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
+- By defining a connection and sharing it through multiple persistence components you can reduce the number of used database connections.

 #### Configuration parameters